jancichocki/Project_3/README.md

 - Streamlit

 ### Setting Up the Smart Contract
+Follow these steps to set up the smart contract:
-1. Clone the repository:
+1. Clone the repository: `git clone <repository_url>`
-2. Navigate into the project directory:
+2. Navigate into the project directory: `cd <project_directory>`
-3. Install Truffle:
+3. Install Truffle: `npm install -g truffle`
-4. Compile the smart contract:
+4. Compile the smart contract: `truffle compile`
-5. Start Ganache and migrate the contract:
+5. Start Ganache and migrate the contract: `truffle migrate`

 ### Setting Up the Python Environment
+Follow these steps to set up the Python environment:
-1. Install required Python packages:
+1. Install required Python packages: `pip install -r requirements.txt`
-2. Set environment variables in a `.env` file:
+2. Set environment variables in a `.env` file: `cp .env.example .env` and fill in the necessary details.
-3. Run the Streamlit application:
+3. Run the Streamlit application: `streamlit run app.py`

 ## Usage
+Here's how to use the system:
 - **Mint Tokens**: Navigate to the Mint section in the Streamlit app, enter the proposal details, and click "Mint".
 - **Delegate Votes**: Provide the token ID and the delegate's address to transfer voting rights.
 - **Cast Votes**: Select a token ID and vote choice, then submit your vote.